MHaiDev/token_api/README.md

 ## Overview
 This is a FastAPI-based token authentication service using PostgreSQL as the database.
 The application is designed to run both locally and in a Dockerized environment.

+## Features
+This API provides full CRUD (Create, Read, Update, Delete) functionality for managing tokens:

+- **Create a Token:** Add a new token with a name and symbol.
+- **Read Tokens:** Retrieve a list of all tokens.
+- **Read a Single Token:** Fetch details of a specific token by ID.
+- **Update a Token:** Modify an existing token's name or symbol.
+- **Delete a Token:** Remove a token from the database.

 ## Running Locally
 To run the application locally, follow these steps: